 Joe and Erin are very excited about where God has led them.
-Joe is serving in maintenance in Western Brazil where he has been able to be a part of many projects on the grounds of PQQ, an MK boarding school, since their arrival.
+Joe is serving in maintenance in Western Brazil where he has been able to be a part of many projects on the grounds of PQQ, an MK boarding school.
 From fixing wires, freezers, and mowers to digging holes by hand in the jungle and raising new telephone poles.
 He has also helped with the digging of a new well and putting up safety window bars on housing along with flood lights along the river to increase security, to name a few!
-We are currently praying about the possibility that he may have the opportunity to assist in the maintenance of missionaries’ houses in a tribe, enabling them not only to go, but to stay gone and teach God’s Word to unreached people.

 Boarding schools were something they had not been very familiar with before now and they are so thankful how God has shown them how important places like PQQ are.
-They didn’t realize that many of the missionaries serving in the Amazon tribes were from different countries than their own and that many have restrictions on schooling that they do not.
+They didn’t realize that many of the missionaries serving in the tribes were from different countries than their own and that many have restrictions on schooling that they do not.
 That being said, without PQQ many of the tribes currently having bibles translated would not be if it weren’t for the schooling offered for the missionaries children.
 First hand they have learned how misunderstood boarding schools often are and hope to share with others how desperately they are needed and how God uses many missionaries and volunteers to keep them going, as well as how well the students are loved and discipled.
-The school always needs teachers and helpers to volunteer and they are glad to have time to help out as they can, Joe is teaching wood shop class for high school and Erin helps with study hall as well as art class.
+The school always needs teachers and helpers to volunteer and they are glad to help out as they can.

 Pray for Joe and Erin as God uses them as part of the Ethnos360 team to reach the lost for Christ.